x-guo001/Assignment-1-XG/README.md

     7. Submit a job to GitHub Actions (1)
     8. Create a local package using flit (1)

+    If your FASTa and FASTq parsers do not work, write solid test cases for both Transcription functions for high partial marks.

 ## Documentation & GitHub (2 points)
-    9. Write comments documenting your code (1)
+    9. Write comments documenting your code even if all your code works (1)
     10. Push your finished assignment to GitHub (1)